MohsenAlyafei/nArabicWords/README.md

-# Number to Arabic Words with Grammar
+# Numbers to Arabic Words with Grammar

-### The untility function provides a simple and effective method to converts Numbers (Integers) to Arabic Words in accordance with Arabic grammar rules.
+### The untility function provides a simple and effective method for converting Numbers (Integers) to Arabic Words in accordance with Arabic grammar rules.

 # How to use